schue/moqui-mcp/README.md

 [![GitHub Avatar](https://github.com/schue.png?s=16)](https://github.com/schue)

 > *"About 50% of this is slop.
-Ideas for Sandbox integration?"*
+Ideas for JobSandbox integration?"*

 **Your input shapes the roadmap.**